simonkrauter/NiGui/faq.md

 IUP is a cross-platform GUI toolkit written in C (http://webserver2.tecgraf.puc-rio.br/iup/).<br>
 Like NiGui, IUP uses Gtk and Win32 as backends.<br>
 IUP can be used in Nim (https://github.com/nim-lang/iup).
+Using a C library in Nim is better than most languages but not perfect.
+For example the user has to install the library according to the instructions from the wrapper.
+With a pure Nim project you only need to install the package.

 #### NiGui compared to libui